CindyZhou2003/mymkdocs/docs/abroad/IELTs_writing.md

 ### 两问

-**Many countries believe that international tourism has harmful effects.
+**1. Many countries believe that international tourism has harmful effects.
 Why do they think so?
 What can be done to change their views?**

 In recent years, concerns have grown among some countries about the negative impacts of international tourism.
 From my perspective, overburdened infrastructure and harmful environmental practices are key reasons for these concerns, but targeted solutions can help change these views.